gihanadnivak/gihanadnivak/README.md

 - 💬 Ask me about software testing
 - 📫 How to reach me: kavindagihanabc@gmail.com
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I love to have night walks in the middlenight when nobody is there
+- ⚡ Fun fact: I love to have  walks in the middlenight when nobody is there